Lost Horizon (1937 film): Critical response

-Lost Horizon earned theatrical rentals of $3.5 million in the U.S. and Canada.

 Awards and nominations

 Stephen Goosson's elaborate sets won him the Academy Award for Best Art Direction, and Gene Havlick and Gene Milford shared the Academy Award for Best Film Editing.

 The film was nominated for the Academy Award for Best Picture, but lost to The Life of Emile Zola.
 H.B.
-Warner lost the Academy Award for Best Supporting Actor to Joseph Schildkraut for the same film.
+Warner lost the Academy Award for Best Supporting Actor to Joseph Schildkraut for his role as Alfred Dreyfus in The Life of Emile Zola.
 Although Dimitri Tiomkin composed the music, the nomination for the Academy Award for Best Original Score went to Morris Stoloff, the head of the music department at Columbia Pictures.
 The Oscar went to Charles Previn of Universal Pictures for One Hundred Men and a Girl.
 John P. Livadary was nominated for the Academy Award for Best Sound Recording, but lost to Thomas Moulton for The Hurricane.
 Charles C. Coleman, nominated for the Academy Award for Best Assistant Director, lost to Robert Webb for In Old Chicago.
 This was the last year an Oscar was awarded in this category.